Alps: Passes

-The Alps have been crossed for war and commerce, and by pilgrims, students, and tourists.
-Crossing routes by road, train, or foot are known as passes, and usually consist of depressions in the mountains in which a valley leads from the plains and hilly pre-mountainous zones.
-Merchant traffic was supported by pack animals such as mules.
-In the late Middle Ages heavy carts and sleighs were in use on the alpine passes.
+Crossing routes by foot, road, or train are known as passes, and usually consist of depressions in the mountains in which a valley leads from the plains and hilly pre-mountainous zones.

+The Alps have been crossed for explorations, commerce (historical: salt, wine, grain, textiles, and metals), military purposes, political reasons, religious and cultural motivations, and migrations for thousands of years.
+For a thousands of years these routes had been footpaths only.
+Many had been used by explorers of pre-civilised cultures at least since Stone Ages.
+The oldest known human mummy, the Ötzi, has been found 1991 on the Tisenjoch on the Austrian-Italian border; he has been killed there about 5300 years ago.
+The Romans built several Roman Roads over several mountain passes in the Alps in order to control Roman territory west, north, north-east of their home base.
+Usually, they were also used by animal drawn carts.

+Merchant traffic was supported by pack animals such as mules, horses, and even elephants (c.f.
+Hannibal) usually on footpaths only.
+Already during the Roman Empire, but again in the late Middle Ages heavy carts and sleighs were in use on drivable roads over Alpine passes.

-In the medieval period hospices were established by religious orders at the summits of many of the main passes.
-The most important passes are the Col de l'Iseran (the highest), the Col Agnel, the Brenner Pass, the Mont-Cenis, the Great St. Bernard Pass, the Col de Tende, the Gotthard Pass, the Semmering Pass, the Simplon Pass, and the Stelvio Pass.
+In the medieval period, hospices were established by religious orders at the summits of many of the main passes.

+Nowadays, the most important passes are the Col de l'Iseran (the highest), the Col Agnel, the Brenner Pass, the Mont Cenis Pass, the Great St. Bernard Pass, the Col de Tende, the Saint Gotthard Pass, the Semmering Pass, the Simplon Pass, and the Stelvio Pass.

-Crossing the Italian-Austrian border, the Brenner Pass separates the Ötztal Alps and Zillertal Alps and has been in use as a trading route since the 14th century.
-The lowest of the Alpine passes at 985 m is the Semmering crossing from Lower Austria to Styria.
-It has been in continuous use since the 12th century when a hospice was built there.
-A railroad with a tunnel 1 mi long was built along the route of the pass in the mid-19th century.
+Crossing the Italian-Austrian border, the Brenner Pass separates the Ötztal Alps and Zillertal Alps and has been in use as a regular trading route since the Roman Times, and again since 14th century.
+The lowest of the Alpine passes at 984 m is the Semmering Pass crossing from Lower Austria to Styria.
+It has been in continuous use as a trade route since the 12th century, instead of the Roman Road over the Wechsel Pass.
+A railroad with a tunnel 1.434 km long was built along the route of the pass in the mid-19th century.

 With a summit of 2469 m, the Great St Bernard Pass is one of the highest in the Alps, crossing the Italian-Swiss border east of the Pennine Alps along the flanks of Mont Blanc.
-The pass was used by Napoleon Bonaparte to cross 40,000 troops in 1800.
+The pass was already used by the Romans to control north-western provinces, and later by Napoleon Bonaparte to cross 40,000 troops in 1800.